NELINET: History

 By May 1975, NELINET was second only to Ohio in the use of the OCLC system.
 In 1977, John Linford replaced Ron Miller as Director and brought a new perspective to NELINET.
 By 1978, NELINET matured to a point where some change in the relationship with NEBHI was inevitable.
 On January 13, 1978, plans developed for the possible separation of NELINET from NEBHI.
 This resulted in NELINET filing for incorporation in 1978 (eleven years after OCLC had done so).
 In 1982, Laima Mockus became the Executive Director.
 Marshall Keys became the Executive Director in 1989, and in 1999 Arnold Hirshon became the new Executive Director.

 In 2008, Nelinet began a large project to incorporate Open Source Hosting (Now known as SAAS) for libraries and began a hosted library checkin/out system using a system called Evergreen, running at the Nelinet offices, with other library applications to follow.
 Beta testing of this new service was done with cooperation of a group of libraries in Vermont.
 Talks were also in progress to expand the service to the NH Library Systems.
 A colocation facility in Sommerville was selected and work began to move the hosted systems to the facility.

 In October, 2009, NELINET joined Lyrasis, which was formed from the merger of PALINET and SOLINET.
 The plan was to make the Southboro office the technical center of the company due to the new colocation facility and the Open Source Hosting services.
-At this time, Nelinet was to move to a smaller space in Southboro, as the employee count was already down to less than 16.
+At this time, NELINET was to move to a smaller space in Southborough, as the employee count was already down to less than 16.
 These plans fell through and layoffs began to occur and the new office space was cancelled.
-The local office in Southborough, MA was closed in June, 2010 with a handful of workers from the office 'working at home'.
-As of September, 2011, most have been laid off.
+The local office in Southborough, MA was closed in June 2010 with a handful of workers from the office 'working at home'.
+As of September 2011, most had been laid off.